teuram/moni/README.md

 # MONI
 ### DESCRIPTION
-Programm takes the file with name moni and sum all number in him, and after print sum of all numbers.
+Programm takes the file with name by enviroment value and sum all number in him, and after print sum of all numbers.